promboutskresco/Pliable-Form/README.md

 Requirements
 ------------
-* Umbraco 4.5.x - 4.7.x with the new schema (for legacy, use the added legacy xslt in the archive to help convert the latest xslt to a legacy xslt.)
+* Umbraco 6.2.x (for legacy, use the added legacy xslt in the archive to help convert the latest xslt to a legacy xslt.)
 * .NET 4.0 (for 3.5, use the 3.5 build download)